Skip to content

 • Reconciles managed room power levels so the custom thread-tags state event can be written at PL0

-• Generates AI-powered room topics based on configured agents
+• Generates AI-powered room topics based on configured agents and teams

 • Has admin privileges to manage room membership